 - Risks to Council in supporting the project and how these could be managed

 Any bridging finance will be charged interest and any loans or guarantees Council provides may require a personal guarantee.

 For further information on Council grants and funding, contact Council by email or phone (03) 307 7700.

-View the full list of Grants and Funding.
+View the recipients of the 2018/19 Community Grants and Funding